 Compact fluorescent light bulbs (CFLs) and fluorescent bulbs contain mercury.
 The addition of this substance means the bulb can be an energy-efficient light source.
 If the bulbs are not disposed of properly, the mercury can be released into the environment.

-- 4 mg of mercury.
+- The amount of mercury the bulbs contain is not a large amount; they only contain about 4 mg of mercury.
 As long as the bulbs are unbroken, no mercury is released into the environment, and they are safe to use.
 If the CFLs or bulbs are broken, they can release mercury vapor.

 - These products should be recycled as opposed to being thrown out with household waste.
 Keeping them out of landfills and incinerators is the more environmentally friendly choice.